-In 1959, Jake Mullet begins building custom kitchen cabinetry, with no shop in which to work and very limited tools, in the heart of Ohio’s Amish Furniture Country.
+In 1959, Jake Mullet begins building custom kitchen cabinetry, with no shop in which to work in and very limited tools, in the heart of Ohio’s Amish Furniture Country.
 However, his dream is to someday have his own shop with modern tools (including sharp saw blades) instead of moving from job to job for his work.

 The Dream Unfolds